Why is data security important when it comes to your menstrual cycle?

 However, if you also don’t want to give away your data about something as personal as your cycle and you think it is somehow scary that you do not know where it ends up and what happens to it, then this article is the right one for you!

-Here you will find a selection of 4 cycle tracking apps that seem to keep your data to themselves so you can use them without worries 🙂
+Here you will find a selection of 4 cycle tracking apps that keep your data to themselves so you can use them without any worries 🙂

-Are you also wondering if there is a sustainable and eco-friendly way to go through your menstrual cycle?
+Are you also wondering if there is a sustainable and eco-friendly way to track your menstrual cycle?
 “Usual” products involve a lot of waste and pollution and are, most of the time, produced under unfair conditions.
-That’s why we search for the perfect alternatives and have found quite some!
+That’s why we searched for the perfect alternatives and have found quite a few!

 Cycle tracking Apps

-My approach always is: just try it.
-If you are like me you are already downloading those 4 apps to test them for some time.
+My approach is always: just try it.
+If you are like me you are already downloading those 4 apps to test them.
 But if you would like to read a little about my experience with those applications, you are also welcome.

-Since the apps can all do pretty much the same and they mainly differ in their design and educational offers, I will just start with my favorite app.
+Since all of these apps can all do pretty much the same thing and they mainly differ in their design and educational offers, I will just start with my favourite app.

 Natural Cycles is a really well-prepared app, which in addition to the standard calendar also provides a lot of evaluations of the different cycle phases based on your own data.
-Everything is described clearly and easily and if you are not very familiar with the biology of the menstrual cycle, you can also learn in a playful way in the app – e.g. with the cycle quiz.
+Everything is described clearly and easily and if you are not very familiar with the biology of periods, you can also learn in a playful way in the app – e.g. with the cycle quiz.

 In addition, other data such as your temperature can be entered and its development over time can be easily observed.
 It’s really an all-in-one solution, easy to understand and nice to use.

 So what about you?
 Did you experience a lack of data security before or are you protective of your personal data too?
-Do you have any further experience with one of those Apps oder others you could recommend?
+Do you have any further experience with one of those apps or others you could recommend?

 I’m happy to read your comments or personal massages!